How does someone begin the application process?

 All subjects, with the exception of Thai language, are taught in English by native English speakers.
 CRICS graduates are able to speak, read, and write English fluently and are ready to attend an overseas college or university.

 CRICS values a low teacher-to-student ratio to promote academic achievement and individualized instruction.
 In all grade levels, class size is limited to an average of 15 students.

 How does CRICS recruit teachers?

 CRICS teachers are native-English speakers with expertise in their subject area.
 Each teacher is a volunteer, who has chosen to live and serve students in Thailand.
-This creates an environmental in which teachers are highly invested in their students.
-If you or someone you know is interested in teaching, please visit our Volunteer section and/or contact our Recruiter at: firstname.lastname@example.org
+This creates an environment in which teachers are highly invested in their students.
+If you or someone you know is interested in teaching, please visit our Serve section and contact our Recruiter at: email@example.com

 Is CRICS an accredited school?